 How much does sperm freezing cost?

 There is a fixed annual storage fee for sperm freezing (per batch of sperm or embryos).
-Please see the updated price here.
+Please contact us for the current cost.

 Treatment Options with Frozen Sperm